top of page

 Affordable Housing

 For my first few years in America, I lived in a three-bedroom household with eleven people.
 It was awful.
 The bathroom was crowded.
-And I didn’t go to school for a long time because the landlord didn’t know we were there, and we were afraid of being evicted.
-I actually never went to Kindergarten.
+And I didn’t go to school for a long time— I never went to kindergarten—because the landlord didn’t know we were there, and we were afraid of being evicted

-I believe that people deserve housing security.
-During COVID, I started the nonprofit Abundant Housing MA to address our regional housing crisis.
+People deserve housing security.
+During COVID, I founded the nonprofit Abundant Housing MA to address our regional housing crisis.
 Cambridge must build more transit-oriented housing and pursue development without displacement through tenant protections, restrictions to prevent speculative investment, and a long-term vacancy tax.

 Housing policy is climate policy.
-We need to build more and greener housing without sacrificing the essence of Cambridge.
+We need to build more, greener housing without sacrificing the essence of Cambridge.
 Our city must remain walkable and transit-based—a model of sustainability.

-I will not accept donations from any for-profit real estate developers.
+I will not accept donations from any developers.

 Climate & The Environment

-At MIT, I was a material sciences major, and my main area of study was climate change.
+At MIT, I was a material science major, and my main area of study was climate change.
 My research involved building solar panels and batteries.
 I’ve also become a biker and pescatarian.

-Early education is a wonderful thing.
-It provides lifelong benefits to young kids in terms of language, literacy, and math skills.
-It’s a time for kids to play and form friendships from a young age and it helps parents get much-needed support in terms of daycare and friends.
-It’s time that Cambridge provides this for every child – it’s time that we enact universal pre-K.
+Early education provides lifelong benefits to young kids: language, literacy, and math skills.
+It’s a time for kids to play and form friendships from a young age and for parents, it’s their biggest expense after housing.
+I’ve been working to Cambridge enact universal pre-K (in 2024!) and expand after-school.

-• There are only enough spots for 50 percent of applicants, and so many children are left behind and can’t attend pre-K.
+• There are only enough spots for 50 percent of applicants, and so many children are left behind and can’t attend after-school.

-• The lottery is complex and leaves many parents confused as to when to apply and when they’ll hear the results.
+• The lottery is complex and leaves many parents confused.

 • The results come back so late that parents have already felt compelled to enroll in a private option.